 - Buyers should contact the appropriate county offices as indicated on our Resources page for any questions about property taxes, assessed values or supplemental assessments.

 Early Loan Pre-Payment

 - There is NO PRE-PAYMENT PENALTY.
 Any loan can be paid off at any time without any pre-payment fees.

 - All sales will be closed by a reputable escrow/title company or attorney and for most properties the Seller will convey ownership to the property at close of escrow and a Grant/Warranty Deed will be issued.
 For the majority of the properties that are owner-financed, a Deed of Trust or Mortgage will be recorded to secure Seller’s interest in the property.
-A Contract for Deed may be used in some states whereby the Buyer will receive title to the property once an owner-financed property has been paid off.
+In limited cases a Contract for Deed may be used in some states whereby the Buyer will receive title to the property once an owner-financed property has been paid off.

-- For the properties owned by Grounded Properties, LLC, Seller advises Buyer that at the time of sale, the property is free and clear from liens other than recurring assessments and bonds and that the property has marketable title.
+- For the properties owned by Grounded Properties, LLC, Seller advises Buyer that at the time of sale, the property is free and clear from liens other than recurring assessments and bonds and that the property has insurable title.
 Additionally, at the time of sale, the property does not have any delinquent taxes due (and/or any owing taxes will be paid at Seller’s expense).

 - The property boundaries and corner markers to be accurate.
 The exact property boundaries and locations can only be identified by an official property survey.